 If the problem recurs next spring you could try using an organic spray.
 This has quite a short persistence and works on contact so you will need to be thorough and may have to spray several times throughout the season.
 However, this spray can be used right up to a day before harvesting which is a great benefit.

-Globe Artichokes do tend to be prone to blackfly.
+Globe Artichokes are prone to blackfly.
 The most commonly used non-chemical remedy is to spray them with soapy water.
 You can buy insecticidal soaps but many people make up their own using a teaspoon of washing up liquid diluted in 3 litres of water.
 The aphids are unable to breath under a coating of soap and subsequently suffocate.
-If you intend to try this then be sure to spray them on a dull day as spraying in full sun is likely to scorch the foliage.
+If you intend to try this, then be sure to spray on a dull day as spraying in full sun is likely to scorch the foliage.